Making Coffee the Hard Way

 Over the years, I have gotten many things that are just what I asked for, but not what I really wanted.
 This morning it occured to me that the opposite might also be true.
 There just might be a few things in life that, unwanted and never requested, would be just perfect for me if I would only ask and accept them.

-4 Responses to “Making Coffee the Hard Way”
+4 thoughts on “Making Coffee the Hard Way”

 Thanks Mark for your very good writing.
 A chip off the old block for sure — your dad that is.
 Though we have not met, I feel as if I know you because of your parents’ stories and am getting to know you more as I visit your creative blog from time-to-time.
 I agree with that coffee grinding.
 I use the coffee pods now in a Senseo machine.
 Perfect and no mess to clean up either.
 ALL… JOY TO YOUR WORLD, kerry.